ekimmagrann/hubitat-elkm1/README.md

 Copy the Elk M1 Driver code from GitHub into a a ‘New Driver’ under the 'Drivers Code' menu then click ‘Save’

+Copy the Elk M1 Driver Output code from GitHub into a a ‘New Driver’ under the 'Drivers Code' menu then click ‘Save’

+Copy the Elk M1 Driver Task code from GitHub into a a ‘New Driver’ under the 'Drivers Code' menu then click ‘Save’

 Copy the Elk M1 Driver Thermostat code from GitHub into a a ‘New Driver’ under the 'Drivers Code' menu then click ‘Save’

+Optionally you may add the following and change your child device driver after import to use if desired:

+Copy the Elk M1 Driver Output DoorControl code from GitHub into a a ‘New Driver’ under the 'Drivers Code' menu then click ‘Save’

+Copy the Virtual Carbon Monoxide Detector code from GitHub into a a ‘New Driver’ under the 'Drivers Code' menu then click ‘Save’

+Copy the Virtual Smoke Detector code from GitHub into a a ‘New Driver’ under the 'Drivers Code' menu then click ‘Save’

+Copy the Virtual Tamper Alert Detector code from GitHub into a a ‘New Driver’ under the 'Drivers Code' menu then click ‘Save’

+Copy the Virtual Water Sensor code from GitHub into a a ‘New Driver’ under the 'Drivers Code' menu then click ‘Save’

 Go to ‘Apps’